Japan PM under fire over year-end dinners as coronavirus cases mount

 One of those who attended the dinner, 76-year-old actor Ryotaro Sugi, told reporters outside the restaurant it was a “year-end party” and they had discussed baseball.

-“It is important to make individual decisions based on a balance between the purposes of group meals and infection control measures,” Kato told a regular news conference.
+“It is important to make individual decisions based on a balance between the purposes of group meals and infection control measures,” Kato said.

 More worrying for the prime minister might be veiled criticism from the ruling party’s junior partner, Komeito, with their relations already under pressure over a dispute about medical bills for the elderly.

-“The prime minister’s schedule sends a message to the people, so I’d like to see due consideration,” said Komeito party leader Natsuo Yamaguchi.
+“The prime minister’s schedule sends a message to the people, so I’d like to see due consideration,” Komeito party leader Natsuo Yamaguchi said earlier.

 A source close to Komeito was more blunt: “There’s a growing chasm,” between the parties, the source, who declined to be identified, told Reuters.